What can be tested in a program?

 The test segment

-You can now either use the entire segment, or individual contacts in it, to test your programs by triggering the entry criteria.
-A test segment may only contain 50 contacts.
+This is to ensure that real contacts do not accidentally enter a program while it is being tested.
+You can use either the entire segment, or individual contacts in it, to trigger the entry criteria and enter the program.
+Only the first 50 contacts in your test segment will be taken into account.
 If it contains more, the extra contacts will not be processed by the program.

 We recommend creating a test segment from contacts within your own organization (e.g. use a segment where the email address should end in @yourcompany.com).